Contents

 And don’t forget about mobile games, which are a 9.8 billion industry in their own right.
 You could find yourself working for one or several smaller mobile game development companies, or even start your own and sell your games on marketplaces like Google Play and the Apple Store.

-2. Become a game tester
+2. Become a Game Tester

 Of course, you don’t have to make games directly to work in the video games industry.
 Almost every single video game development company employs teams of video game testers to weed out the quirks and bugs in their games before launch.